What is Investment Banking?

 Part 12 – Roles, Positions, and Hierarchy

-In this Part 12 video on Investment Banking Roles and Responsibilities, we discuss the key roles and responsibilities of this job.
+This part 12 video on Investment Banking Roles and responsibilities discusses this job’s key roles and responsibilities.

 - Vice President